jkk/cantata/README.md

 Both fetching strategies -- single vs. multiple round trips -- have benefits and costs.
 Cantata lets you choose.

+You can also perform explicit joins if you wish.

 ### Saving

 Cantata can also leverage the data model when saving.
 Here we add a new film with relevant categories attached: